RunOrVeith/pinterestDL/README.md

 # PinterestDL: Easily download Pinterest boards and tag pages

 This python script allows you to download pinterest pages in a fast way, filtered by size of the images, and many more options.
+**Warning**: Some functionality currently does not behave as expected.
+The website scraping should be re-written, but I currently don't have time for this.
+Feel free to send a pull request.

 ## Installation
-Tested on Ubuntu 16.04 LTS.
+Tested on Ubuntu 18.04 LTS.

 ### Requirements
 1. Python >= 3.6